 This type of toxicity bodes ill for incumbents of all stripes.
 It’s not the political system that’s broken most of these voters say, it’s the politicians.

 But one look at the Republican field reveals a problem.
-The leading candidates are a former Governor who has already run for President once (Mitt Romney); a former Speaker of the House who has earned a healthy living advising Washington clients (Newt Gingrich); two current members of Congress (Michele Bachmann and Ron Paul), a former US Senator (Rick Santorum), and a former Presidentially-appointed ambassador (Jon Huntsman).
+The leading candidates are a former governor who has already run for president once (Mitt Romney); a former Speaker of the House who has earned a healthy living advising Washington clients (Newt Gingrich); two current members of Congress (Michele Bachmann and Ron Paul), a former senator (Rick Santorum), and a former Presidentially-appointed ambassador (Jon Huntsman).

-Only Texas Governor Rick Perry can really claim an authentically arms’ length relationship with the capital and the people who run it.
+Only Texas Gov. Rick Perry can really claim an authentically arms’ length relationship with the capital and the people who run it.
 And boy does he know it.

 In his latest campaign ad, Perry brands Newt Gingrich and Mitt Romney “political insiders” who are part of the problem.